-1. Introduction
+Introduction

 Excellence Girls Academy is committed to providing a secure environment for pupils, where they feel safe and are kept safe.
-All adults at Excellence Girls Academy recognise that safeguarding is everyone's responsibility, irrespective of the role they undertake and whether or not their role has direct contact or responsibility for children and young people.
+All adults at Excellence Girls Academy recognise that safeguarding is everyone's responsibility, irrespective of the role they undertake and whether their role has direct contact or responsibility for children and young people.

-Children are vulnerable to extremist ideology and radicalisation.
-Similar to protecting children from other forms of harm and abuse, protecting children from this risk is part of Excellence Girls Academy's safeguarding approach.1
+Children are at risk and susceptible to extremist ideology and radicalisation.
+Like protecting children from other forms of harm and abuse, protecting children from this risk is part of Excellence Girls Academy's safeguarding approach.1

-2. Definitions
+1. Definitions